 Town and city life in Red Dead Redemption 2

 What we didn't get to see much of in the reveal trailer, however, is what town and city life look like in Red Dead Redemption 2.
 These are the places where players will rearm and rest before heading back out to help citizens, gun down robbers, or walk themselves on the wrong side of the law.
 Hopefully, Rockstar's next trailer will show off what "civilization" looks like in this next rendition of the world of Red Dead Redemption.

-Rockstar has plenty of time between now and Red Dead Redemption 2's March 2017 release date to show us a cavalcade of new trailers, and really build the Red Dead hype train.
+Rockstar has plenty of time between now and Red Dead Redemption 2's fall 2017 release date to show us a cavalcade of new trailers, and really build the Red Dead hype train.